Limerick Milk Market

 Limk BW 523 is my Grandmother..Maggie Troy (mc) from St Mary's Park thanks...lovely pic captured her to a t..

-Really lovely photos.
-B&W leads us to dive deeper into expressions, I think, too.
-I'm not a city girl but your story of toting the turkey sounds like daily life in the Ozark Mountains.
-There's always more work than hands and little ones have to do often more than grownups.
+I’m not a city girl but your story of toting the turkey sounds like daily life in the Ozark Mountains.
+There’s always more work than hands and little ones have to do often more than grownups.

 Hi Gerry, Thank you so much for the memories.Im retired here in Turkey & it was great to look at those photographs.Im not great on computers but I will try to save this .Once again thank you.
 Kind regards, Tony Fleming.

 I have identified people in 4 photographs of limerick in the 70s, counting from left to right picture 14 is tinker called Lally Donoghue, picture 15 is the famous basket maker John Delaney, picture 40 is Mrs Duffy From weston and her family still have a stall in the market every saturday, and picture 45 is John Coady.
-Hope this helps you.
-James

 Hello the photo Number 52 ( Woman with a pram ) is a lady called Maggie that lived on the Island Road in a cottage across from the convent entrance.
 Houses built on the site of her cottage now.
 She collected potato and vegetable skins and food waist in that pram for her chickens to eat.
 I remember her calling to my mother twice a week when I was a child.